Komaler/Web-Extension/README.md

 # Open Source / Web Extension for Firefox

 A firefox extensions:
-* adds minimal digital clock in toolbar - Ryan
+* adds additional time widgets such as digital clock and a calendar to the existing stopwatch - Ryan
 * Set reminder extension  --------------- Komaler
 * Calculator extension ------------------ Maanoj Kumar